-&lt;sup>1In 2001, the share of personal income tax revenue over all government revenue (excluding social security contributions) was 35.6% on average for the OECD countries.
+&lt;sup>1For instance, in 2001 the average for the OECD countries of the share of personal income tax revenues over all government revenues (excluding social security contributions) was 35.6%.

-$^{2}$ It is worth pointing out that both political formations won those elections.
+&lt;sup>2It is worth pointing out that both political formations won those elections.
 However, none of them have so far pushed forwards these reforms.